gummyworm/monster/README.md

 ---

+### Limitations

+#### Memory Usage
+The user program may use all available memory from $00 to $7fef.
+The $11 bytes above $7fef are reserved for the debugger.
+If your program needs these, you can still assemble to them, but you will not be able to use the debugger.

 ### Best Practices
 Although Monster strives to feel like unbothered by the physical limits of the Vic-20, certain usage patterns can cause issues.
 By following these practices,